grafana/grafana/docs/sources/enterprise/reporting.md

 1. **Preview** the report to make sure it appears as you expect.
 Update if necessary
 1. Select the layout option for generated report: **Portrait** or **Landscape**.
 1. Enter scheduling information.
 Options vary depending on the frequency you select.
-   * Weekly/Daily/Hourly - schedules the report to be sent on desired intervals
+   * Weekly/Daily/Hourly - Schedules the report to be sent at the desired interval.
    * Never - Never sends the report.
 This is handy while setting up and testing reports.
 It also gives an option to pause sending a report without deleting it.
 2. **Save** the report.